 Humanitarian emergencies present a special challenge to transparency.
 Actors need to move quickly to respond to people in need, often in unstable environments.
-In 2015, the IATI Standard was updated to improve the capture aid data published to the IATI Registry will automatically feed into multiple platforms including UN OCHA's Financial Tracking System (FTS) and the European Emergency Disaster Information System (EDRIS), increasing comparability and reducing the reporting burden.
+In 2015, the IATI Standard was updated to improve the capture of data on humanitarian crises.
+Humanitarian aid data published to the IATI Registry will automatically feed into multiple platforms including UN OCHA's Financial Tracking System (FTS) and the European Emergency Disaster Information System (EDRIS), increasing comparability and reducing the reporting burden.
 Daily updates of financial and logistics data will automatically be exchanged between donors, implementers and coordinating bodies.